isotopp/isotopp.github.io/content/posts/2022-09-27-mysql-local-and-distributed-storage.md

 Using replication, we make copies of the data on this machine on other machines and in other data centers.
 This allows us to utilize redundancy for capacity, but also for availability.

-It does so at a cost that also allows us to completely eliminate additional cache layers such as memcached – also eliminating the entire class of cache incoherency bugs that came with memcached usage, until 2012, where removed memcached.
+It does so at a cost that also allows us to completely eliminate additional cache layers such as memcached – also eliminating the entire class of cache incoherency bugs that came with memcached usage, until 2012, when we removed memcached.

 # Changing the Equation